The new Railway Philatelic Group web site is now in the beta-testing stage.

 Since 1830, when the Liverpool to Manchester Railway was opened, trains have been used to carry bags of Post Office mail.
 Initially, mail was collected locally and taken to the appropriate Head Post Office, postmarked, sorted into mail bags, then taken to a station and put on a train.
 It was soon realised that time could be saved if the mail was sorted while in transit.
 This gave rise to the Travelling Post Office (TPO) and its wide variety of postmarks which have generated a great deal of interest among railway philatelic collectors.

-A TPO was manned by Post Office staff, but in a railway carriage attached to a train.
+A Travelling Post Office consisted of a carriage (or several carriages) in a normal passenger train, manned by Post Office staff.
 Although the name Travelling Post Office has become embeded in railway history, it might be more meaningful to describe a TPO as a Travelling Sorting Office.
 A TPO did not do some of the things a normal post office would do, such as sell stamps and postal orders … but it did sort letters and parcels.

 Our main RPG interest in TPOs is their postmarks.
 However, bags of mail sent to be sorted on a TPO would already have been stamped with the postmarks of the sending Head Post Office and, although interesting in their own right, such postmarks are outside the remit of railway philatelists.
 Only letters posted directly into a TPO received TPO postmarks; parcels could not be posted directly into a TPO.